Quagga/quagga/HACKING.md

 Please have a look at the git commit logs to get a feel for what the norms are.

-Note that the commit message format follows git norms, so that “git log –oneline” will have useful output.
+Note that the commit message format follows git norms, so that `git log --oneline` will have useful output.

 HACKING THE BUILD SYSTEM
 ========================

-If you change or add to the build system (configure.ac, any Makefile.am, etc.), please heck that the following things still work:
+If you change or add to the build system (`configure.ac`, any `Makefile.am`, etc.), please check that the following things still work:

--   make dist
+-   `make dist`

 -   resulting dist tarball builds

 -   out-of-tree builds

-This can be achieved by running 'make distcheck'
+This can be achieved by running `make distcheck`

 The quagga.net site relies on make dist to work to generate snapshots.
 It must work.
 Common problems are to forget to have some additional file